Differences between come over and go over

 Here are some phrasal verbs with the same verbs or particles

-Phrasal Verbs with “over”
+Phrasal Verbs with “come”

 Differences in come over vs go over: Usage, Formality, and Tone